MQTTCool/auth-hook-example/README.md

 ## Configure

-The demo assumes that MQTT.Cool is launched from localhost, but if you need to target a different server, search in `web/js/app/Constants.js` this line:
+The demo assumes that the MQTT.Cool server is launched from localhost, but if you need to target a different server, search in `web/js/app/Constants.js` this
+line:

 ```js
 var SERVER_ADDRESS = 'localhost:8080';
 ```

-and replace `localhost:8080` with required address.
+and change it accordingly.

 Further, the demo will look for the **mosquitto** alias, which is predefined in the default MQTT.Cool configuration.
 Once more, if you need to target a